 - Stay-in-school mentoring and academic success strategies

-- Science, technology, engineering, and mathematics (STEM) support
+- Science, technology, engineering, arts, and mathematics (STEAM) support

 - Access to employment opportunities